artemsen/swayimg-embedded/README.md

-# TV Slide Show

-This project is a minimalistic OS image for playing slideshows on TV.
-This project contains:
+# Swayimg slide show on embedded Linux device

-- Buildroot layer for the [Mango PI MQ-Pro](https://mangopi.org/mqpro) board (Allwinner D1 RISC-V).
+This project is intended to build a minimalistic OS image for the [Mango PI MQ-Pro](https://mangopi.org/mqpro) board (Allwinner D1 RISC-V).
+The board can be connected to a TV to display a slide show 24x7.
-- DRM mode slide show application.
-- Script to convert photos to TV native size.

 ## Build